githubeay/Composite-sphere/README.md

 # Composite-sphere
-Homogénization of a composite sphere using boundary conditions
+Homogenization of a composite sphere using spherical base and boundary conditions